This article covers:

 Creating a call

-In the 'Video' icon on the eConsult toolbar, click the 'Meetings' tab.
+In the 'Call' icon on the eConsult toolbar, click the 'Meetings' tab.
 You can choose whether to create a meeting 'for now' or for a specific 'day & time'.
 You can either click to see today or use the calendar icon to view a specified timeframe.

 The above screenshot shows you today - you have an instant meeting that has been completed (it shows you the time you joined and then also an end time in the final column) and an instant meeting that has been scheduled but that you have not yet joined.
 You have options as to what to do with this instant meeting.